scallyw4g/poof/README.md

 - Experimental: Static analysis
   - `poof` can be used as a C++ library to build custom static-analyzers.
-This is currently not documented, but if you're interested in trying this I'd be happy to write a tutorial.
-Disclaimer: The code that enables this is pretty janky right now, and as such using it may be an exercise in patience/debugging.
+This is not well documented, but if you're interested in trying this I'd be happy to write a tutorial.
+  - The code that enables this is somewhat janky right now, but static-analysis is a medium-term goal for `poof`, so it will get better Soon™

 # Getting started